pablorigueto/values-assessment-module-Drupal-8-9-10/README.md

 - Drupal routing, role, permissions and links menu
 - Drupal Plugin Block and formBuilder getForm inside the Block
 - Drupal permissions and roles

+- db user/pass: admin/admin
+- install the password_field module, it's not in my composer, because I had to change its .info to the Drupal 10 version.